Tips for a no-fail Valentine’s Day Dinner at Home

 If you want to learn more about the world’s most alluring aphrodisiac ingredients, check out my dictionary of aphrodisiac foods.

 And if you want more recipe ideas, I recommend taking a look at my cookbooks, Fork Me, Spoon Me and Romancing the Stove.
-Also, be sure to take a look at my newest cookbook, the aphrodisiac dessert book Eat Cake Naked, co-authored by Eat Something Sexy’s in-house nutrition expert Delahna Flagg.
+Also, be sure to take a look at my newest cookbook, the aphrodisiac dessert book Eat Cake Naked: aphrodisiac desserts to heat up your love life, co-authored by Eat Something Sexy’s in-house nutrition expert Delahna Flagg.

 FREE APHRODISIAC NEWSLETTER